catherine-newman/news-api/README.md

 News API that serves data from a PostgreSQL database consisting of articles, comments, topics and users.

 A hosted version of this project can be found [here](https://news-api-qn5t.onrender.com/).
-(Please allow 30 seconds for it to spin up before loading)
+(Please allow 30 seconds for it to spin up before viewing)

 ## Tech:
 * Node.js